read-write-web/react-foaf/README.md

 foaf AddressBook for LDP written with [Facebook react.js](http://facebook.github.io/react/)

-For the moment to run it you need a CORS proxy running, and you need to set a pointer to the cors proxy in [scripts/foaf.js](scripts/AppConfig.js).
-We have one up usually at this address
+For the moment to run it you need a CORS proxy running, and you need to set a pointer to the cors proxy in [js/scripts/globalRdfStore.js](js/scripts/globalRdfStore.js).
+We used to have one up here, and are working on another server:

 ```javascript
 $rdf.Fetcher.crossSiteProxyTemplate = "http://stample.io/srv/cors?url=";